codeforpdx/dwellinglybackend/CONTRIBUTING.md

 1. Clone the repo (`git clone https://github.com/codeforpdx/dwellinglybackend.git`)
 2. Install [pyenv](https://github.com/pyenv/pyenv) | This step is optional but recommended.
    - With pyenv installed pipenv will automatically install the correct python version.
+   - NOTE:
+     - If you previously had the project running, but need to upgrade to Python, check out the OS-specific documentation under [Mac OS Troubleshooting](#Mac-OS-Troubleshooting) and [Note for Windows users](#Note-For-Windows-Users)
 3. Install [pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today)
    - Note: Pipenv handles the install for all dependencies.
 Including Python.
    - Please install pipenv according to their docs for your OS.
 4. Install dependencies `pipenv run dev-install`
    - Note: Pipenv may prompt you to install Python if it cannot find the correct version on your system.
 You should select Yes.
    - Note: If you get the error `ImportError: cannot import name 'Feature' from 'setuptools'`, your setuptools version might be at 46 or later.
 You may be able to get it to work using version 45 (e.g. `pip3 install setuptools==45`)
 5. Install our pre-commit hook:
    - Run: `pipenv run pre-commit install`
 6. copy the contents of the `.env.example` to a new file called `.env`
    - `cp .env.example .env`
 7. Create and Seed the database

    - Run: `pipenv run flask db create`

    - Some other useful commands are:
      - To re-seed the database from scratch run: `pipenv run flask db recreate`
      - To find other database set-up commands run: `pipenv run flask db --help`
      - To drop the database run: `pipenv run flask db drop`

 8. Start the server using the flask environment (required every time the project is re-opened):
    - Run: `pipenv run flask run`
    - Run and restart the server on changes: `pipenv run flask run --reload`
 9. Test the server and view coverage reports.
 Use of coverage reporting is recommended to indicate test suite completeness and to locate defunct code in the code base.
    - Run all the tests: `pipenv run pytest --cov .`
      - Run tests in a particular directory: `pipenv run pytest --cov [path to directory]`
        - Example: Just the integration tests: `pipenv run pytest --cov tests/integration`
      - Run tests in a single file : `pipenv run pytest -s [path to test file]`
        - Example: Just the users integration tests: `pipenv run pytest -s tests/integration/test_users.py`
      - Run a specific test in a file: `pipenv run pytest -s [path to test file] -k '[test name]'`
        - Example: Just test_archive_user from the users integration tests: `pipenv run pytest -s tests/integration/test_users.py -k 'test_archive_user'`
    - View detailed coverage reports, with listings for untested lines of code ...
      - As a web page: `pipenv run python view_coverage.py`
      - In the console: `pipenv run view_coverage`
    - Tests can be run automatically after each file save using [pytest-watch](https://pypi.org/project/pytest-watch/).
 Visit the documentation to learn how to run it for your system.
 See [PR #72](https://github.com/codeforpdx/dwellinglybackend/pull/72) for a preview of what it can do.
 10. (OPTIONAL) Set up your workflow using the [Advanced Setup documentation](./advanced_setup.md)

 Queries can be made with the Postman Collection link ( https://www.getpostman.com/collections/a86a292798c7895425e2 ) [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/0078de8f58d4ea0b78eb)

 ### PostgreSQL Setup

 1. Install [PostgreSQL](https://www.postgresql.org/download/).
 2. Manually create the database.
    - From a linux or mac command line run the following: